Commercial Roofing Guide

 What are the commercial roof material types?

-Which flat roof system is best?
+Which roofing system is best?

 What is a commercial roof?

 A commercial roof, also known as a flat roof, is not just a roof for a commercial building.
 Commercial roofs are often differentiated from residential roofs due to the fact that they have to perform different functions.
-A commercial roof not only has to protect a building from the weather, but also often support heavy equipment such as large air conditioning units.
+For example, a commercial roof not only has to protect a building from the weather, but also often support heavy equipment such as large air conditioning units.
 For this reason, commercial roofs are often made differently and use different materials.

 Commercial roofs are often significantly larger than residential roofs and creating a highly sloped roof for a large commercial building is impractical from a construction standpoint.